-- The maximum financial contribution from the IHI JU is up to EUR 12 600 000. - The indicative in-kind contribution from industry beneficiaries is EUR 9 434 420. - The indicative in-kind contribution from IHI JU contributing partner(s) is EUR 3 867 000.
+- The maximum financial contribution from the IHI JU is up to EUR 12 600 000.
+NB: this amount is indicative and subject to change, pending approval by the IHI Governing Board. - The indicative in-kind contribution from industry beneficiaries is EUR 9 434 420.
+NB: this amount is indicative and subject to change, pending approval by the IHI Governing Board.

+The indicative in-kind contribution from IHI JU contributing partner(s) is EUR 3 867 000.
+NB: this amount is indicative and subject to change, pending approval by the IHI Governing Board.